project-error/npwd/README.md

 <img src="https://beta.iodine.gg/zVkK7.png" width="500" height="300" />

 NPWD is our flagship and current running project.
-Our team has been working on the project since August, 2020.
+The team has been working on the project since August, 2020.
 This resource isn’t complete yet and currently has no ETA for release.
 Feel free to test it out in a dev environment by following the installation guide.

 Written completely by the Project Error Dev Team in [React](https://reactjs.org/) with a [TypeScript](https://www.typescriptlang.org/) client/server environment.